2022: "Mildred Harnack: An American graduate student at the center of berlin's underground resistance to Hitler"

-Distinguished people throughout the world have given Mildred Fish Harnack Lectures, such as President of Ireland Mary Robinson, International Court of Justice Judge and Holocaust survivor Thomas Buergenthal, and UN Commissioner for Human Rights Navi Pillay.
+Distinguished people throughout the world have given Mildred Fish-Harnack Lectures, such as President of Ireland Mary Robinson, International Court of Justice Judge and Holocaust survivor Thomas Buergenthal, and UN High Commissioner for Human Rights Navi Pillay.

 Learn about their lectures and more through the Mildred Fish-Harnack Archive - UW Law School's Digital Repository.

 Adolf Hitler only gave his personal instruction to execute one person: Mildred Fish-Harnack.

 Mildred Fish was a Milwaukee native who earned her bachelor's and master's degrees from UW Madison in the mid-1920s.
 She taught in the UW Madison English Department and wrote for the Wisconsin State Journal and the Wisconsin Literary Magazine.
 At UW, Mildred met Arvid Harnack and they married and moved to his native country of Germany, settling in Berlin in 1930.